 Recent events in Minneapolis have demonstrated the by-now-obvious entrenchment of American Christianity in the nation’s fascist movement.
-Demonstrators at Cities Church were right to see David Easterwood — simultaneously a […]
+Demonstrators at Cities Church were right to see David Easterwood — simultaneously a pastor at the church and the director of an ICE field office — as a potent symbol of fascist and evangelical lamination.
+Given the breadth […]

 Plain Spoken